peaBerberian/wasp-hls/doc/API/Player_Events.md

 Playback is now paused, generally at the last video frame visible of the content.

-XXX TODO is the "paused" event also sent?
-To check.

 This event doesn't have a payload.